ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 First I needed to convert the pdf to text so I could read the information.
 My idea was to covert it to text (ie a string) and perform a series regexes on the string to obtain the number of times a particular match was found.

 A few things to note
 I did just search for the string of a refactoring, but the actual page number string that it appears on.
 This was too avoid references to the refactoring that occurs in its done chapter.
 For example, if I were to search for “extract function” then I would get all of the references including those on pages x-n.
 I don’t want to include those.
-What I noticed is that Martin references the refactoring plus it’s page number (eg (106)) when on referfacorinfg refers to another.
+What I noticed is that Martin references the refactoring plus it’s page number (eg (106)) when one refactoring refers to another.
 Based on this all of my searches are the refactoring PLUS the page number.

 One I found the information, I needed to double check a few of my results.
 To do this, yep you guessed it, I manually counted a few (whew!).
 I also used my IDE to search on the text file generated from pdf.js to see if my logic was correct.